Purpose of the Collection

 The Library does not promote particular beliefs or views, nor does the selection of any item imply endorsement of its views.
 One of the essential purposes of the public library is to be a resource where individuals can examine many points of view and come to their own conclusions.
 The Library attempts to exercise impartiality in the materials selection process and provide materials representing different sides of controversial issues.

-We believe that censorship is a purely individual matter and that while anyone is free to reject for himself materials of which he does not approve, he cannot exercise this right of censorship to restrict the freedom of others to read and to view whatever materials they choose.
+We believe that censorship is a purely individual matter and that while anyone is free to reject for themself materials of which they do not approve, they cannot exercise this right of censorship to restrict the freedom of others to read and to view whatever materials they choose.
 The Library endorses the American Library Association’s Library Bill of Rights, the Freedom to Read Statement and the Intellectual Freedom Statement, which are guiding principles for the collection development policy [appended to these policies].

 Access to Materials

 Access to materials will not be restricted beyond what is required to protect materials from theft or damage.
 Selection of library materials will not be inhibited by the possibility that items may be seen by children.
 Library materials will not be marked or identified to show approval or disapproval of the contents, nor will items be sequestered, except for the purpose of protecting them from theft or damage.
-The Library encourages parents to be involved with their children’s reading and library use and will work with parents to find materials they deem appropriate for their children.
 Responsibility for reading and information access of children rests with their parents and legal guardians.
 Parents who wish to limit or restrict the reading of their own child should personally oversee that child’s choice of library resources.

 Reconsideration of Materials

 Reconsideration of materials, initiated by either staff or the public, is an integral part of the collection development process.
 We recognize that groups and individuals exist in the Sitka area with widely separate and diverse interests, backgrounds, cultural heritages, social values, and needs.
-We are aware that an item may offend some individuals or groups.
 Selection of materials will not be made on the basis of anticipated approval or disapproval of their contents.
 Questioned materials will not be removed or restricted from the collection during the reconsideration process unless an official determination has been made to do so.
 Should a patron have a complaint about library materials, the following procedure should be followed:

-The Library offers materials in a variety of formats including book, periodical, audiocassette, video, CD, DVD, pamphlet and microform, etc. It also utilizes online communications technologies that extend, expand and enhance service, such as the Internet.
+The Library offers materials in a variety of formats including book, periodical, CD, DVD, and microform, etc. It also utilizes online communications technologies that extend, expand and enhance service, such as the Internet.

 Due to space and funding limitations, multiple copies of titles are generally not purchased.
-Duplicate copies will be purchased if high demand for a particular title is expected.
+Duplicate copies may be purchased if high demand for a particular title is expected.

-Gifts of library materials are accepted with the understanding that they will be considered for addition to the collection if they meet selection criteria.
-Gifts not retained for the collection may be given to other libraries, schools, or nonprofit organizations, sold, or otherwise disposed of.
+Gifts are accepted with the understanding that they will be considered for addition to the collection if they meet selection criteria.
 No condition or restriction placed on gifts can be honored unless agreed upon by the Librarian and donor.
 The Library does not appraise gifts for tax purposes.
 Monetary donations, used to purchase new materials, are accepted.

 Memorials and Endowments

-The Library encourages donors of financial gifts, real property, and/or stocks to consider the Endowment Fund, which is maintained and managed by the Library Endowment Board.
-The Endowment Fund was established to acquire and invest contributions that provide, in perpetuity, income used to enhance the Library’s collections.
-It may include distinct funds established in honor or memory of an individual.
+The Library encourages donors of financial gifts, real property, and/or stocks to consider the Library Endowment Fund.
+The Library Endowment Fund was established to acquire and invest contributions that provide, in perpetuity, income used to enhance the Library’s collections.
+It may include distinct funds established in honor or memory of an individual with Director's approval.

 Copy Machine and Copyright Law